Safeguard horse health by educating yourself about genetic disease tests available through AQHA.

 - Description: PSSM is a common form of tying-up.
 The mutation in the GYS1 gene causes unregulated synthesis of glycogen, which results in excessive sugar in muscle cells.
 This leads to muscle pain and stiffness, sweating, exercise intolerance and weakness.
 Because of the pain and stiffness, horses are reluctant to move.

 Research conducted at the University of Minnesota has identified two types of PSSM.
 Genetic testing determined that some horses with PSSM had a specific mutation in GYS1 (PSSM Type 1) while others did not have the mutation in the GYS1 gene (PSSM Type 2).
 Horses identified as having a moderate to severe form of the disease according to the muscle biopsy were more likely to have PSSM Type 1 than horses with a milder version of the disease.
 Researchers have not yet determined what causes PSSM Type 2.

 When horse owners order an AQHA panel test, AQHA will send a DNA kit, and the owner will mail it to the Veterinary Genetics Laboratory at the University of California-Davis for testing.
-Once the tests are complete, AQHA will notify the owners and put the results on the horse’s record and certificate of registration.
+Once the tests are complete, AQHA will notify the owners and put the results on the horse’s record.

 To order your test, call AQHA at 806-376-4811, or use our online form.